QA Engineer, Kiwibank

 Bachelor of Engineering (Honours) in Software Engineering

-She is fascinated by people and technology, says Michelle Extross who came to AUT to study a Bachelor of Engineering (Honours) in Software Engineering and now works as a test analyst at Kiwibank.
+She is fascinated by people and technology, says Michelle Extross who came to AUT to study a Bachelor of Engineering (Honours) in Software Engineering and now works as a QA engineer at Kiwibank.

 “My role offers me fantastic opportunities that contribute towards my vision.
 I find both technology and people to be complex and challenging.
 It’s amazing to see the entire picture – the end to end process of a software development life cycle, from requirements analysis to design concept, from development to integration testing, and from user validation to deployment in production.

 “I also get the opportunity to collaborate with and learn from people from many specialised areas of expertise, from business and product analysts to senior developers to the technical advisory board and change management.”